Huge iceberg breaks off Antarctica | The China Post

-An iceberg nearly twice the size of Berlin has broken off the Amery Ice Shelf in Antarctica, in an event long awaited by scientists.
+An iceberg the size of Gran Canaria has broken off the Amery Ice Shelf in Antarctica, in an event that was long-awaited by scientists.

 The calving of the iceberg, which has been named D28, was captured by the EU’s Sentinel-1 satellite system.
 The new ice block has an area of more than 1,500 square kilometers (579 square miles).